Skip to main content

 Fees can have two types:

-This is just what it sounds like, an additional cost or discount added to the subtotal of purchases.
+• fee: This is just what it sounds like–an additional cost or discount added to the entire purchase.

-This is a fee that is not associated with anything else, think of it like a temporary product made up on the spot.
-Currently used for Wallet deposits for example.
+• item: This is a fee that is not associated with anything else.
+Think of it like a temporary product made up on the spot.
+Wallet deposits are an example of this kind of fee.

 Note: negative fees always set no_tax to true.